md-naim-hassan-saykat/md-naim-hassan-saykat.github.io/_projects/6_project.md

 </p>

 <p class="mb-4">
-The initiative integrates international best practices with Bangladesh's national priorities to propose a comprehensive framework for AI governance, policy intelligence, Bangla-language AI, public-sector innovation, and long-term digital transformation.
-Its first major outcome is the <strong>BAPIL White Paper (Version 1.0)</strong>, archived on Zenodo with a persistent DOI.
+BAPIL synthesizes international best practices with Bangladesh's national priorities to propose a comprehensive framework for AI governance, policy intelligence, Bangla-language AI, public-sector innovation, and long-term digital transformation.
+Its first major research output is the <strong>BAPIL White Paper (Version 1.0)</strong>, archived on Zenodo with a persistent DOI.
 </p>

 <hr class="my-5">